2023

 Learning opportunities associated with this course are outlined below:

-At Queen’s University we aim to deliver a high-quality learning environment that embodies intellectual curiosity, innovation and best practice in learning, teaching and student support.
+At Queen’s University we aim to provide a high-quality learning environment that embodies intellectual curiosity, innovation and best practice in learning, teaching and student support.
 Our aim is to enable students to achieve their full academic potential.

 On this course we do this by providing a range of learning experiences that enable our students to engage with subject experts as they develop attributes and perspectives that will equip them for life and work experiences, and enhances their development as independent lifelong learners.